-5.1.
-Model fit
+5.1 Model Fit

 We begin with our estimates of the key parameters of the benchmark model which are shown in the following table.
 Table 6 lists our calibration results for the key set of parameters Θ_1 , and shows that the parameter estimates obtained under both exact identification and over identification strategies are similar.
-As in Jung et al. (2019), when we try to match the tails of the sales and prices distribution in the over identification case, σ increases to match the large dispersion in the firm-level data.
-Compared with the exact-identified case, the overidentified model slightly overpredicts the dispersion of firm sales and prices.
+As in Jung, Simonovska and Weinberger (2019), when we try to match the tails of the sales and prices distribution in the over identification case, σ increases to match the large dispersion in the firm-level data.
+Compared with the exactidentified case, the over-identified model slightly overpredicts the dispersion of firm sales and prices.